 2. When someone is constantly complaining

-I’ve already written an article about this, but in summary, if the person you’re talking with has a pattern of complaining, you will need to put a boundary in place to preserve your own sanity and increase the chances that they will seek help, take your advice, otherwise or find a solution.
+I’ve already written an article about this, but in summary, if the person you’re talking with has a pattern of complaining, you will need to put a boundary in place to preserve your own sanity and increase the chances that they will seek help, take your advice, or otherwise find a solution.

 So, in situations like this, validation is still highly beneficial.
 You might say something like: